 1. Easter Bunny foot print trail

 What could be more magical than an Easter Bunny-curated Easter egg hunt?
-Create bunny footprints out of paper and distribute them in a bunny trail around the garden.
+Create bunny footprints out of paper and distribute them in a bunny trail around the garden, leading to the hidden eggs.

 If you are artistically challenged, there’s a good template for bunny prints here.